8:55am – 9:00am

 Within Tasmania, this approach has been particularly needed as the delay from injury to referral has on average exceeded 68 weeks.
 Effective interviewing, goal setting, education and exercise/activity prescription lay at the core of these services – however the practical expertise of navigating a complex file is what provides the best opportunity for a successful recovery.

-Ben Tregurtha is a key clinician in the development of Team and Service within Tasmania and provides local expertise within his treatment.
+Megan Scott is a member of the national support and development team with Guardian Exercise Rehabilitation.
+She has worked across a number of state and territory schemes and currently provides treatment as part of the South Australian team.
 Guardian Exercise Rehabilitation’s approach to recovery places a high value on developing self efficacy, improving health literacy, and an ownership in their own recovery journey.

-When working with an individual with a work-related injury, Ben strives to understand the broader barriers to the recovery process and provides quality guidance on how to navigate any clinical considerations, whilst offering a person centered support to the everyday psychosocial barriers.
+When working with an individual with a work-related injury, Megan strives to understand the broader barriers to the recovery process and provides quality guidance on how to navigate any clinical considerations, whilst offering a person centred support to the everyday psychosocial barriers.

 Witnessing, investigating, or being exposed to traumatic events or material is a well-known psychosocial hazard that can have serious consequences for an employee’s psychological health and wellbeing.
 In this workshop, Well Minds Work will take a deep dive into what might lead an employee to experience an event as traumatic, how trauma symptoms might present, and how to work with someone who has been exposed to traumatic events or material.